Oxen-AI/oxen-release/oxen-rust/README.md

 $ cargo build --target x86_64-apple-darwin
 ```

-If on Windows, you may need to build on a developer CLI and add the following paths to the 'INCLUDE' environment variable
+If on Windows, you may need to build on a developer CLI and the following directories to the 'INCLUDE' environment variable

 ```
 "C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Tools\MSVC\14.29.30133\include"